top of page

 The Author Wanders

-An intimate reading of "Camina el Autor," (The Author Wanders), key chapter of El Primer Nueva Coronica y Buen Gobierno, the eminent anti-colonial illustrated manifesto submitted in 1615 to the Spanish king by Inca chronicler Felipe Guaman Poma de Ayala.
-Invoking the sonic texture of the author’s writing, this poignant ethno-poetic and musical performance by Andean writer Fredy Roncalla brings to life the author as an artist and a poet in his own right.
-Co-produced with Hawansuyu, a blog on indigenous and originary poetics.
-2011.
-9 min.
+An intimate reading of "Camina el Autor," key chapter of El Primer Nueva Coronica y Buen Gobierno, the anti-colonial illustrated manifesto submitted in 1615 to the Spanish king by Inca chronicler Felipe Guaman Poma de Ayala.
+An ethnopoetic performance by Andean writer Fredy Roncalla.
+Music by Daniel Kirwayo

 Arguedas in Ourselves